rachana5198/Network-Anomaly-Detection/README.md

 # Network Anomaly Detection

-In this repo, anomalies in computer network are detected based on the patterns in the data using K-Nearest Neighbours algorithm and data are clustered into similar attack type using k-means algorithm.
+In this challenge, use the dataset that has been provided and come up with an Machine Learning/Deep Learning algorithm that will differentiate good connections and bad connections.
+In the git repo, I have provided a sample notebook for reference which will perform the mentioned functionality.

+``Optional: Add additional functionalities like predicting the attacks and find the component responsible for the attack``

+#### HAPPY CODING!!!

+## Reference Material

-## Understanding the dataset
+### Understanding the dataset

 ``TCPDUMP DATA:`` tcpdump is a command line utility that allows you to capture and analyze network traffic going through your system.
 Since it's a command line tool, it is ideal to run in remote servers or devices for which a GUI is not available, to collect data that can be analysed later.
 It can also be launched in the background or as a scheduled job using tools like cron.
 The tcpdump command line interface provides great flexibility for capturing and analysing network traffic.